Interest Coverage Ratio

 As per the outcome, it is determined that ABC Co has increased its ICR in the given period and remains stable throughout.
 On the other hand, XYZ Co shows a sharp decrease in its ICR, indicating problems related to liquidity and stability.

-Significance of Interest Coverage Ratio
+Significance and Use of Interest Coverage Ratio

 • A thorough analysis of the interest coverage ratio helps to avail a better idea about a firm’s stability when it comes to interest on debt pay-outs or defaults.